-MCM(s) BMP BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain) 1: Public Education and Outreach 1.1 Stormwater Website 1.2 Flyers, Brochures 1.3 Newsletter 1.4 Environmentally Friendly Gardening Education 1.5 Classroom Education on Stormwater 1.6 UIAC Committee 1.7 Storm Drain Stenciling 1.8 Stream Clean-up Yes.
+MCM(s) BMP BMP is appropriate for reducing the discharge of pollutants in stormwater (Answer Yes or No and explain)

+1: Public Education and Outreach 1.1 Stormwater Website 1.2 Flyers, Brochures 1.3 Newsletter 1.4 Environmentally Friendly Gardening Education 1.5 Classroom Education on Stormwater 1.6 UIAC Committee 1.7 Storm Drain Stenciling 1.8 Stream Clean-up Yes.
 These BMPs give the residents information on different avenues to use to reduce the discharge of pollutants in stormwater through the District's stormwater website, handouts, newsletters, and classes.
-The District has adopted and follows a water conservation and drought contingency plan and has made water conservation and drought related information available to our residents on the District's website and brochures.
-There are public involvement activities in the District including several monthly gardening classes that teach the use of organics and proper gardening techniques.
+The District has adopted and follows a water conservation and drought contingency and emergency water management plan and has made water conservation and drought related information available to our residents on the District's website and brochures.
+There are public involvement activities in the District including town hall meetings and new resident socials.
 The Utility Infrastructure Advisory Committee (UIAC), comprised of Board appointed residents, provides guidance on all matters related to infrastructure including stormwater management activities.
-In addition, Keep Brushy Creek Beautiful program has periodic community cleanups which are held along Brushy Creek.
+In addition, Keep Brushy Creek Beautiful program has periodic community cleanups which are held along Brushy Creek. ---------------------------------- --- --

 2: Illicit Discharge Detection and Elimination 2.1 Legal Authority 2.2 Stormwater System Map 2.3 Education and Training 2.4 Reporting of Illicit discharges 2.5 Response to Illicit discharges 2.6 Source Investigation and Elimination 2.7 Inspections 2.8 Sanitary Sewer Leak Elimination Yes.
 The District films approximately 20% of its sanitary sewer line on an annual basis.
 This video is then reviewed by an engineer.
 This reviewing process determines if there are issues within the filmed system that need to be addressed.
 These issues are addressed through repair, cleaning of lines, and/or refilming.
 Repairs are refilmed and given to the engineer to certify.
 The engineer issues a letter of certification to indicate that the system has been filmed and all issues were addressed and corrected.
 The District developed and maintains a stormwater system map.
 Steps were undertaken to manage the District's assets through an assessment by an engineering firm of all water sewer, and stormwater infrastructure and a review of current maintenance practices.
-The asset management plan was completed in 2020 and helps ensure that timely investments are made, and catastrophic issues avoided.
+The completed asset management plan helps ensure that timely investments are made, and catastrophic issues avoided.
 The District's illicit discharge policy is posted on the Stormwater website.
 In addition, residents are provided a phone number to report spills or possible illicit discharges.
 Processes are in place for follow-up.
 In addition, District staff look for flow during dry weather and inspect sewer outflows for blockage, cleaning and maintenance.
 3: Construction Site Storm Water Runoff Control 3.1 Legal Authority 3.2 Construction Plan Review 3.3 Construction Site Inspection Yes.
 Construction site run off control ensures that loose sediment, trash, and debris do not make their way into the receiving stream.
-All new construction plans were reviewed by an outside engineering firm, the District's plumbing inspector, and staff to ensure the use of best practices and compliance with local ordinances.
+All new construction plans were reviewed by an outside engineering firm, the District Engineer, the District's plumbing inspector, and staff to ensure the use of best practices and compliance with local ordinances.
 District staff also perform weekly erosion control inspection on all ongoing construction projects.
 4: Post-Construction Stormwater Management 4.1 Legal Authority 4.2 Plan Review 4.3 Project Inspections Yes.
 Post project inspections ensure that there are not any issues that come after construction is complete.
-Special attention is given to stormwater system impacted by newly constructed impervious surfaces.
-Also, District staff make the "rounds" of the District during heavy rain events.
-Stormwater ponds are inspected and if necessary appropriate maintenance measure taken.
+Special attention is given to stormwater systems impacted by newly constructed impervious surfaces.